 The orchestra started up in 2004.
 It has been doing 3 concerts a year since then.

-Anyone who plays a musical instrument is welcome to come and perform with us, whatever the standard.
+Anyone who plays or is learning a musical instrument is welcome to join us.
 Currently, the orchestra contains keyboards and saxophones as well as the more traditional orchestral instruments of violins, brass, woodwind and percussion.
 We welcome players of any grade or ability, but the orchestra is designed for those under grade 6.

 All you need to be eligible to join is: